Ede-Wageningen railway station: History

 The station opened on 16 May 1845 on the Amsterdam–Arnhem railway as the Ede-Rhijnspoor station.
 The railway was originally planned to run via Wageningen instead of Ede, but this did not go ahead.
 Until 1937 there was a tram service from Ede to Wageningen, but this was replaced at that time by a bus service.
 This is when the station changed to Ede-Wageningen.

 In 2022 major construction started on completely replacing the outdated building with a much more modern, useful and friendly train station.
-The new station is expected to be finished in 2024, with the area around the station following a year later.
+The new station was opened early 2024, with minor finishing works ongoing and the area around the station still being built.

 Train services

 As of 11 December 2016, the following local train services call at this station: